lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ~~~~
 {: #Fig-SCHCCOAP1 title='Compression/decompression at the LPWAN boundary'}

-The SCHC can be viewed as a layer above layer 2.
-This layer received non-encrypted packets and can apply compression rule to all the headers.
+When applying SCHC header compression above layer 2, the SCHC layer received non-encrypted packets and can apply compression Rules to all the headers in the stack.
-On the other end, the NGW receives the SCHC packet and reconstructs the headers from the rule, identified by its ID and the header residues.
+On the other end, the NGW receives the SCHC packet and reconstructs the headers from the Rule, identified by its ID """"and the Compression Residue."""""
 The result is a regular IPv6 packet that can be forwarded toward the destination.
 The same process applies in the other direction.
-A not encrypted packet arrived at the NGW, thanks to IP forwarding based on the IPv6 prefix.
-The NGW identifies the device and compresses headers using the device’s rules.
+A non-encrypted packet arrived at the NGW, thanks to the IP forwarding based on the IPv6 prefix, the NGW identifies the Device and compresses headers using the Device’s Rules.

 In the second example, {{Fig-SCHCCOAP2}}, the SCHC compression is applied in